 How can we help your brand stand out while avoiding the FOMO feeling.

-Our intrinsic need for connection has taken a completely different dimension over the last weeks as social distancing and working from home became the new norm.
+Our intrinsic need for connection has taken a completely different dimension over the last few weeks as social distancing and working from home became the new norm.
 The Covid-19 pandemic is now at the centre of almost every online conversation, a new #coronavirus post appears on Twitter every 45 milliseconds and the hashtag is now the second most used of 2020.
 All online businesses had to adapt using an effective communication strategy that kept them relevant during the pandemic.

 Every day, we are seeing increasingly creative ways in which people are communicating across the globe.
 Just this week we have seen Instagram introduce a feature that allows people to share posts via video chat.
-New hashtag challenges are popping up by the minute with people in isolation creating humorous content and making the most out of a bad situation.
+New hashtag challenges are popping up with every minute that goes by, with people in isolation creating humorous content and making the most out of a bad situation.

 With the world on lockdown, brands need to find new ways of connecting with their audience.
 Although it may feel reassuring to cling to proven marketing tactics, traditional methods become somewhat obsolete in exceptional situations like this.

-In this week’s blog post, we will discuss disruptive marketing strategies and how we can help your brand stand out while avoiding the FOMO feeling.
+In this week’s blog post, we will discuss effective marketing strategies and how we can help your brand stand out while avoiding the FOMO feeling.

 Indeed, Netflix challenged the way we access entertainment; Airbnb gave the world a more accessible way of traveling; and Uber changed the taxi-dominated private transport sector.
 The world around us is evolving and people change with it.